guaraqe/vector-builder-bench/README.md

 # vector-builder-bench

 A simple benchmark of different vector builder.
+Results in `results.html`.

 Current tests: